 A Medicaid applicant or recipient is allowed to have no more than $16,800 in total financial resources in 2022.
 Any real estate, or a co-op apartment, is counted as a resource, since it is no longer your primary residence.

 Note that any transfers of money or property are subject to Medicaid’s five year “look back” and penalty rules.
 Click here for more information about the look back and penalty.
 These rules do not apply in Community Medicaid cases.

 A married or non-married person residing in a nursing home is permitted to keep only $50 per month of his or her monthly income as a personal needs allowance.

-Where one spouse is in a nursing home, the community spouse has a maximum resource allowance of one-half of the couple’s assets up to $123,600.
+Where one spouse is in a nursing home, the community spouse has a maximum resource allowance of one-half of the couple’s assets up to $137,400.
 The minimum allowance is $74,820, or the couple’s total assets, whichever is less.
-(Note: the minimum allowance for 2018 has not yet been finalized – this is the 2017 figure.
-It would not be expected to change materially).

-The community spouse of someone in a nursing home is entitled to retain up to $3,090.00 of the couple’s monthly income without being required to make a contribution towards the cost of the nursing home.
+The community spouse of someone in a nursing home is entitled to retain up to $3,435 of the couple’s monthly income without being required to make a contribution towards the cost of the nursing home.
+This has a real mouthful of a name: the “Minimum Monthly Maintenance Needs Allowance” (MMMNA).
 If the community spouse’s monthly income exceeds that amount, he or she will be required to contribute 25% of the excess.

 Again, don’t be scared away by these numbers.
-With intelligent planning, almost anyone can qualify for Medicaid.
+With intelligent planning and a good Elder Law attorney, almost anyone can qualify for Medicaid.
 Click to Find Your Situation, and discover some of the strategies that might be available to help you.